 - ECB policy rates should remain low for an extended period of time.
-Subdued economic growth and low inflation are the main reasons for this. - Valuations, however, are not supportive of fixed income as a long-term investment.
+Subdued economic growth and low inflation are the main reasons for this - Valuations, however, are not supportive of fixed income as a long-term investment.
 Further gains in bonds prices so far in 2016 have been mainly due to quantitative easing by the ECB.
-Yields could begin to pick up slightly in the second half of the year. - There is some expectation that the US central bank will raise interest rates this year.
-However recent experience has demonstrated that when the central bank has any concerns at all about the US economy or global financial conditions they will err on the side of raising rates later than the market expects. - Global inflation, while remaining low by historical levels, may see a slight pick-up due to rising commodity prices and some upside wage pressures.
+Yields could begin to pick up slightly in the second half of the year - The US central bank is no longer expected to raise interest rates in 2016.
+The trajectory of future increases will be slow - Global inflation, while remaining low by historical levels, may see a slight pick-up due to rising commodity prices and some upside wage pressures.